 - Better bodily functions.
 I left this last because I’m a bit hesitant and embarrassed to share this, but I want to give a full report of my experience, so I will.
 I’m kind of hoping you haven’t made it down this far, but if you have, thanks – I guess full transparency is your prize. 😉 For some reason, I have been going to the bathroom more regularly since doing my miracle mornings.
 I think it’s the drinking a whole glass of water first thing in the morning before anything else.
 I think that’s helping my body regulate itself better and it hydrates my body to get things going – if y’know what I mean.

 That covers it for now.
-I’ll be back later this month to share the remainder of my experience.
+I’ll be back later this month to share the remainder of my experience with the Miracle Morning Challenge.